AVM-27/AVM-27/README.md

 ---

 I'm on a mission to blur the lines between hardware and software until they're inseparable.
-As a final-year student, my focus is on building high-performance systems—from writing low-level Verilog to deploying accelerated AI models on FPGAs.
+Final-year Electronics Engineering student with a focus on RTL design, SoC prototyping, and FPGA-based AI acceleration.
 Currently open to **internship and collaboration opportunities** where I can help build the future of computing.

 ---

 ### 🔭 Current Quests

-- 🧠 **Teaching an FPGA to listen for gunshots** with **Project SATARK**, our entry for the Smart India Hackathon.
+- 🧠 **Teaching an FPGA to listen for gunshots** — Project SATARK, Smart India Hackathon entry
-- 📡 **Phase Noise Reduction in Radars** using MATLAB & LabVIEW — improving detection reliability under RF noise conditions.
+- 📡 **Phase Noise Reduction in Radars** — MATLAB + LabVIEW-based DSP modeling
-- 🎥 **Video Tampering Detection in UAV & Dashcam Footage** — using computer vision to catch manipulations in fast-moving scenes.
+- 🎥 **Video Tampering Detection in UAV/Dashcam Footage** — ML pipeline for forensic vision
-- 🌱 Diving into **High-Level Synthesis (HLS)**, custom IP core dev, and embedded AI pipelines that don’t just run — they sprint.
+- 🌱 Exploring **HLS, IP core development, SoC prototyping**, and embedded AI that runs where it matters
-- 👯 Seeking collaborators for quests involving **FPGA acceleration**, **hardware-software co-design**, and offbeat AI applications.
+- 👯 Looking for collaborators in **FPGA acceleration**, **hardware-software co-design**, and edge AI

 ---